-So, you’re finally ready to upgrade the flooring in your home.
-You’ve scrolled through pinterest, grilled your friends, eyeballed the flooring you admire in restaurants and hotels, and now it’s time to take the plunge and get estimates.
+So, you’re finally ready to upgrade the flooring as part of your next home improvement project.
+You’ve scrolled through Pinterest, grilled your friends, eyeballed the flooring you admire in restaurants and hotels, and now it’s time to take the plunge and get estimates.
 But you probably still have many questions!

 Don’t worry.
 We’re here to help.